Is it true that smoking causes wrinkles?

 Answer From J. Taylor Hays, M.D.

 Yes.
-So if you need another reason to motivate you to quit smoking, add premature wrinkles to the list.
+So if you need another reason to quit smoking, add premature wrinkles to the list.

 J. Taylor Hays, M.D.